gnosis/dex-research/dFusion/dFusionSpec.md

 After the price submission period, the best solution with the highest trading volume will be chosen by the anchor contract.
 The submitter of this solution needs to do 2 steps:

 1) posting the full solution into the ethereum chain as payload.
-The solution is a price vector P, a new balanceRootHash with the updated account balances and a trading volume matrix S:
+The solution is a price vector P, a new balanceRootHash with the updated account balances, an bitmap of ignored orders and a trading volume matrix S:

 | P | Token_1:Token_1 | ... | Token_N:Token_1|
 | --- | --- | --- | --- |